mirrorshot/hexameter/README.md

 ## Credits

-Hexameter is created and maintained by Adam Arold
+Thanks to Adam Arold for the big work
+Thanks to user georgeek
+This version by Daniele Brambilla